fredgeorge/command_micro_process/README.md

 fails, all prior Commands in the sequence will be _undone_, starting with the last Command to successfully execute.

+We want to further separate behavior from flow.
+Composite Commands capture the flow.
+The behavior is delegated for primitive Commands to a task.
+An application designer can therefore:

+- Modify the flow without needing to change the behavior, or
+- Modify behavior without impacting the flow.

+If your domain requires customization, one or both of these will prove useful.
+A catalog of behaviors can be established, and subsets used for a client.
+Conversely, if one client has a different flow of work and approvals, that can be captured by simply altering the Commands.

 For inspection, analysis, persistence, and other functions against a Command hierarchy, we use a Visitor Pattern (GoF).
 In testing, the visitor can sweep through the hierarchy and collect state for validation